 Is There a Booster that Boosts Both WiFi and Cellular Signal?

 Unfortunately, no. The signal frequencies for WiFi and cellular are so different that there are no antennas currently on the market capable of boosting both.
-In addition, WiFi boosters are designed to be placed indoors, whereas cell phone signal boosters need an outdoor antenna in order to capture existing signal.
+In addition, WiFi boosters are designed to be placed indoors, whereas cellular boosters need an outdoor antenna in order to capture existing signal.

-Can I Use the Same Antennas on a WiFi Booster and Cell Phone Signal Booster?
+Can I Use the Same Antennas on a WiFi Booster and Cell Signal Booster?

 WiFi and cellular devices use different frequencies to capture and transmit signals.

 WiFi antennas use 2.4 GHz or 5.8 GHz frequencies.
 When purchasing an antenna, look for a USB 3.0 port that can operate at speeds as high as 5 Gbps.
 Look for a signal type of 802.11ac as this will handle the 5 GHz frequency and keep the data stream more direct to your device.
 The antenna dBi rating should be 5dBi to pick up weaker signals from farther away.
 If you have an antenna rated 2 dBi and a stronger signal, connections can be maintained longer.
 WiFi antennas can be directional, semi-directional, or omni-directional, and which one you choose depends on your particular situation.

 Cellular devices use frequencies between 800 MHz and 2100 MHz.
 Cell signal boosters use either omni-directional or uni-directional (or “yagi”) antennas depending on where you live and how you are capturing the signal.
 Normally, directional antennas are recommended for the strongest signal.
 Cell booster systems require another antenna inside your home.
 These are called dome and panel.
 The dome antenna is for a large room, and the panel antenna covers a smaller room or area.